 The marinade for chicken satay is very simple to prepare.
 It consist of several types of spices and herbs which are mixed together.
 Turmeric plays an important role here for its colour and flavour.
 Instead of using turmeric powder, fresh turmeric may also be used.
 The marinade also contains a bit of sugar, hence ‘gula melaka’, a type of palm sugar is added instead of white sugar.
 It gives a hint of toffee flavour besides contributing sweetness to the marinade.

 Chicken satay or any types of satay for that matter is best grilled on a charcoal grill.
 However, if that is not possible, a grill pan is not that bad of an idea.
 Give it a try making them in your kitchen.
 Just before grilling, preheat the pan at medium to high heat for 5 minutes.
 The grill pan has to be really hot for the meat to sizzle as it is laid on the pan.
-While grilling, brush some oil onto the meat with a bruised lemongrass for absolute fragrance.
+While grilling, brush some oil onto the meat with a bruised stalk of lemongrass for absolute fragrance.

 Chicken Satay is also known as: Grilled skewered meatsatay ayamsate ayamsatay kajang